NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/DecoratorDesignPattern/README.md

-# This is Decorator Design Pattern Exercise in Ruby
+# Decorator Design Pattern Exercise in Ruby

 ## Description
 * In this example, decorator pattern for customized PC is created, but incomplete.
 * You need to fill in the '____________________' blanks to complete the code.